 The Prudential Loan Fund provides bridge loans to arts organizations funded by the Geraldine R. Dodge Foundation.
 Loans are meant to help organizations get through short-term budget gaps caused by the delay of New Jersey State Council on the Arts grants because of the COVID-19 pandemic.

 Who might use it?

 The Prudential Loan Fund is open to arts nonprofits with budgets of $5 million or less that have received funding from Dodge for at least three years.

 If you meet these criteria and your organization receives funding from New Jersey State Council on the Arts or through contracts from the state or federal government you may apply for a loan.
 It may also apply to cover upfront expenses incurred related to annual galas or fundraising events.

 When can I apply?

-There are two application periods for the Prudential Loan Fund, typically in April and October.
+There are two application periods for the Prudential Loan Fund, typically in spring and fall.
 Please check the Prudential Loan Fund website for upcoming deadlines.

 How much of a loan can I request?

 What are the terms of the loan?

 All loans are interest free with no fees and require full repayment of principal up to six months after the loan is disbursed.

 What kind of documentation is required with the application?

 You’ll need to submit a brief overview of the reason for the loan, the organization’s most recent audited financial statement and 990, a cash-flow analysis for the current fiscal year, a current year budget, and a board resolution authorizing loan.